Structural Inference: Interpreting Small Language Models with Susceptibilities: Theory

 \begin{lemma} For the \textit{(data-mixture) susceptibility}, $q_h$ is the variation in \eqref{eq:data_variation}, and we have $\Delta L(w) = L^1(w) - L(w)$ where $L^1(w)$ and $L(w)$ are $L^h(w)$ with $h = 1$ and $h = 0$, respectively. \end{lemma} \begin{proof} See \cref{section:proofs}. \end{proof}

-\paragraph{Changes in (component-wise) loss are natural observables.} From the lemma we learn that the susceptibility can be estimated using only samples from the unperturbed posterior.
+From the lemma we learn that the susceptibility can be defined in terms of the unperturbed posterior.
 Next we define the primary class of observables to be considered in this paper.
 We consider models $p(y|x,w)$ parametrized by neural networks with weights $w \in W$.
 By a \emph{component}, we mean a subset $C$ of these weights (e.g., an attention head in a transformer).
 Formally, a component is a product decomposition $W = U \times C$ with $U$ the parameters not in the component.

 \begin{definition} Given a component $C$ with $W = U \times C$ and a chosen parameter $w^* = (u^*, v^*)$ write $w = (u,v)$ and define

 \end{definition}